twigglits/who-aids-prop/README.md

  13. To compile the release version, simply change the the selection from step 10, right click `ALL_BUILD` again and select `Build`.

+ 14. To run the version you're working on from within R, you need to run the following commands **before** loading `RSimpactCyan`:

+        Sys.setenv(PATH=paste("c:\\projects\\simpactcyan\\build\\Debug;c:\\projects\\simpactcyan\\build\\Release",Sys.getenv("PATH"),sep=";"))
+        Sys.setenv(PYTHONPATH="c:\\projects\\simpactcyan\\python")
+        Sys.setenv(SIMPACT_DATA_DIR="c:\\projects\\simpactcyan\\data\\")

+    The first line makes sure that the `RSimpactCyan` will be able to locate the compiled executables.
+Note that you need to have both the debug and release executables.
+The second line makes sure that the Python module that's stored in that directory will be found.
+The last line tells the library where the data files can be found.
+Note that double backslashes need to be used (or a single normal slash), and that the data directory needs to end with `\\` (or with a single `/`).

+    Only after these lines have been set can you load the library:

+        library("RSimpactCyan")

+    If you then use e.g. the `simpact.run` command, the newly compiled versions are used.

+ 15. The previous step allows you to run the new executables from within R, but to debug the code this is not the most convenient way to run the program.
+Instead, first create a configuration file using e.g. the `dryrun` option of  `simpact.run`.

+ 16. In Visual Studio, right click the `simpact-cyan` subproject and select `Set at StartUp Project`.
+Right click the `simpact-cyan` subproject again and select `Properties` at the bottom of the menu.
+In this properties dialog, make sure that the drop-down list next to `Configuration:` (at the top-left of the dialog) is showing `Debug`.
+In the tree view on the left, you should see a `Debugging` option in the `Configuration Properties`, which you need to select.

+ 17. In the option on the right that appear then, you'll see an empty input field named `Command Arguments`.
+There, you'll need to fill in the arguments to the executable, as described in the [manual](http://simpactcyan.readthedocs.io/en/latest/simpact_conf_and_running.html#running-from-command-line).
+So this would be something like

+        c:\path\to\generated\configfile.txt 0 opt

+    After pressing `Ok` to store the settings and close the dialog, make sure you set the active version to `Debug` (and not `Release`) in the bar below the menu bar.
+Pressing F5 then not only starts the program with the specified configuration, but also starts the Visual Studio debugger, allowing you to set breakpoints at various locations.